Max-Derner/python-lessons/Lesson_02/05_context_managers.md

  \____\___/|_| |_|\__\___/_/\_\\__| |_|  |_|\__,_|_| |_|\__,_|\__, |\___|_|  |___/
                                                               |___/
 ```
-Last thing now and then we'll finish up for this lesson
+Last thing now and then we'll finish up for this lesson.
+Take a breath, get a cup of tea, this is the last sprint.

+Now then...
 You have seen a context manager already, they are a function or class that you interact with using the `with` keyword.
 You know them from file handling:
 ```python
 with open("some_file.txt", mode='r') as file_stream: